Land0fChocolate/NewEmeraldRomHack/README.md

 - Prof Birch is chased by a Poochyena instead of a Zigzagoon, just like in Ruby/Sapphire.
 - Opponent Trainer parties have been updated.
 - New opponent Trainer classes.
+- Contests have been updated to take on the various changes.
+	- More Pokemon added to opponent lists, especially new Pokemon.
+	- Opponents have updated movesets.
+	- Contest moves have been updated to be more like gen 6.
+	- More move combos.
 - Battle Frontier changes
 	- Opponent Pokemon list updated with new Pokemon, new items and new moves.
 	- Battle Palace is now inverse battle themed.